Commander REDACTED - Field Log

 Entry 0004: Stardate -297493.15 (Gregorian Date 2025.07.05)

 I published a piece of literature today on the web, a poem about the rights of sentient non-humans.
-It chronicles an argument between myself and a temporal-native human about the rights of sentient non-humans.
-This level of interaction goes against protocol, but isolation is harder than I ever imagined, especially as a former drone.
-I am finding writing to be the only outlet I have for my thoughts, and the aspects of my humanity that remain are demanding connection.
+It chronicles an unintended argument that occurred between myself and a temporal-native human about the rights of sentient non-humans.
+That level of interaction goes against protocol, but isolation is harder than I ever imagined, especially as a former drone, and I continue to have chance encounters with the temporal-locals on occasion.

-My work was published by a collective of temporal-native humans sympathetic to the suffering of sentient non-humans, and I must admit it was relieving, and validating, to discover a community of individuals with Federation-compatible ethics.
+Furthermore, I am finding writing to be the only outlet I have for my thoughts, and the aspects of my humanity that remain are demanding connection.
+My work was published by a collective of temporal-native humans sympathetic to the suffering of sentient non-humans, and I must admit it was relieving, and validating, to discover a collective with Federation-compatible ethics.
 It’s a constant struggle to maintain consistent ethical standards this far from the Federation, and this group will help me stay true to myself.
 I have found a collective that can be trusted.

 Entry 0005: Stardate -297452.05 (Gregorian Date 2025.07.19)

 I am also aware of growing frustration over how difficult it has become to communicate with others, despite my adoption of the temporal-local vernacular in daily life.
-I remain isolated within my shelter and miss the comfort of others.
-My cortical node is notifying me of the unscalable psychological resources being expended on this effort.
-Additionally, my psychological self-diagnostic and repair systems have uncovered projection of malice onto the temporal-locals, along with a strong desire to change their minds.
-If I cannot go home, I will bring the future to me… no, I must resist that thought.
+I remain isolated within my shelter, and deeply miss the comfort of others.
+My cortical node is notifying me of the unscalable psychological resources being expended on this experience; additionally, my psychological self-diagnostic and repair systems have uncovered projection of malice onto the temporal-locals, along with a desire to change their minds… I have begun to wonder whether I should work with them more directly.
+Essentially, if I cannot go home, then I will bring the future to me.

 Entry 0006: Stardate -297345.03 (Gregorian Date 2025.09.12)

-I have completed my psychological recalibration; however, one thought lingers: I wish to do more to prevent unnecessary suffering, and have considered providing free and unlimited access to replicated food sources, but any large-scale technological distribution would damage the timeline irreperably.
+I have completed my psychological recalibration and have purged all lingering remnants of my conflict with the locals; however, one thought resists removal: I wish to do more to prevent unnecessary suffering, and have been considering providing free and unlimited access to replicated food sources to this century, but any large-scale technological distribution would damage the timeline irreparably.
 I know it’s unwise to invite such temporal chaos, or to draw that attention to myself, but the cost is… staggering: 1e12 sentient non-humans per year.
 I never thought I would have to make a decision of this scale again.
-This a Borg Scale ethical problem, and Federation ideals are useless here.
-I, am useless here.
-I must get back to my own time.
+I could save them by eliminating their use as a food source, but it would irredeemably change the future for yet further trillions.
+This is a Borg Scale ethical problem, and Federation ideals are useless here.